iotaledger/iota.rs/documentation/docs/node_api_core.md

 Calls `GET /api/v2/tips`.

-Returns tips that are ideal for attaching a message.
+Returns tips that are ideal for attaching a block.

 ## Request